 Figure 2.
-Results of the pre-registered meta-analysis models. confirmatory model: (a) exclusions based on the original authors’ criterion (Olson & Fazio, 2001); exploratory models: exclusions based on the (b) Olson & Fazio (2001) modified, (c) Bar-Anan et al. (2010), and (d) Bar-Anan et al. (2010) modified criteria.
+Results of the pre-registered meta-analysis models.
+Confirmatory model: (a) exclusions based on the original authors’ criterion (Olson & Fazio, 2001); exploratory models: exclusions based on the (b) Olson & Fazio (2001) modified, (c) Bar-Anan et al. (2010) and (d) Bar-Anan et al. (2010) modified criterion.
 DV was Evaluative Conditioning effect score (i.e., a preference for CSpos over CSneg).
 Each lab is identified by the last name of the corresponding author.
 In each forest plot, squares represent observed Hedges’ g effect sizes, size of square represents weighting in the model (i.e., inverse variance), and error bars represent 95% Confidence Intervals (CIs) around the effect size.
 The bottom row in the figure is the outcome of a random-effects meta-analysis.
 No credibility intervals beyond the confidence intervals are visible due to no between site heterogeneity being observed.
 Estimates of heterogeneity (I2 and H2) are provided next to the meta-analysis model results.
 Restricted Maximum Likelihood estimation was used for all models.

 Planned Analyses

-In each analysis, to determine if EC effects emerged in the absence of contingency awareness/recollective memory, we first excluded participants who were scored as ‘aware’ according to an awareness exclusion criterion, and then computed an EC effect size (Hedges’ g) for each site from the mean and standard deviation of the self-reported preference score.
-Thereafter we meta-analyzed these effect sizes in a meta-analysis using an alpha value of 0.05 (two-sided).
+In each analysis, to determine whether EC effects emerged in the absence of contingency awareness/recollective memory, we first excluded participants who were scored as ‘aware’ according to an awareness exclusion criterion, and then computed an EC effect size (Hedges’ g) for each site from the mean and standard deviation of the self-reported preference score.
+Thereafter we meta-analyzed these effect sizes using an alpha value of 0.05 (two-sided).
 Although all labs used similar materials, they may nevertheless differ in the translation of materials, selection of stimuli, or characteristics of the samples.
 In order to account for this within the analyses, we employed random effects meta-analysis models with a random intercept for data collection site.
 All analyses were conducted using the R package ‘metafor’ (Viechtbauer, 2010) and used Restricted Maximum Likelihood estimation.

-Four methods of excluding individuals based on their awareness were preregistered.
-While all were preregistered, we refer to them as confirmatory versus exploratory in order to separate the method that most closely resembles that employed in the original study (Olson & Fazio, 2001), from three other methods that include a method used in a subsequent study (Bar-Anan et al., 2010), and our modified versions of these two criteria that were intended to be more stringent.

 EC effects in the absence of contingency awareness/recollective memory.

-Confirmatory analyses.
-The meta-analysis based on the (confirmatory) Olson & Fazio (2001) awareness criterion (N = 1340) showed that, on average, the surveillance task led to a small but significant EC effect, Hedges’ g = 0.12, 95% CI [0.05, 0.20], z = 3.17, p = .002, in the expected direction.
+Preregistered confirmatory analyses.
+The meta-analysis based on the (confirmatory) Olson & Fazio (2001) awareness criterion (N = 1340, %XX excluded) showed that, on average, the surveillance task led to a small but significant EC effect, Hedges’ g = 0.12, 95% CI [0.05, 0.20], z = 3.17, p = .002, in the expected direction.
 Effect sizes ranged from -0.02 to 0.31 across labs (see Figure 2 panel A).
 Variation in effect sizes between sites was consistent with what one would expect by chance (i.e., due to sampling variation alone), τ2 = 0.0, I2 = 0.0%, H2 = 1.0, Q(11) = 5.83, p = .885.
-In sum, when the original authors awareness exclusion criterion was employed, their original effect was replicated.
+In sum, when the original authors’ awareness exclusion criterion was employed, their original effect was replicated.